acdorion/ProjectII/README.md

-Group Members: Matthew Yurich, Madhusan Tamrakar, Allison Dorion
+Group Members: Matthew Yurich, Madhusudan Tamrakar, Allison Dorion

 1. Tell a story with data visualizations
 2. Focus on providing an interactive means to explore data themselves